 “Now the finance department has released Rs14 million, which is 25 per cent of the total budget allocated for the teachers’ training,” said Mr Alam.
 He said that HEART would train 560 teachers in 2019.
 He added that the training would began in March.

 Abdul Hameed Afridi, the president of KP Professors and Lecturers Association, expressed concerns over a year long delay in the promotion of 480 teachers.

 “We (teachers) are ready for getting mandatory training anytime.
-It is not our fault that HEART couldn’t arrange training due to lack of funds,” Mr Afridi told Dawn.
+It is not our fault that HEART couldn’t arrange training due to lack of funds,” Mr Afridi said.

 He said that teachers had decided to meet the chief minister to urge him to issue directives regarding their exemption from the mandatory training.

 Regarding the establishment department’s reservation and turning down the summary for promotion, a senior official said that there was no provision in the service rules to exempt teachers from mandatory training.

 He said that it would become precedence for the employees of other government departments if teachers were exempted from the mandatory training.
 “Then thousands of employees will approach establishment department to exempt them from the mandatory training,” he added.

 A senior official of higher education department said that the department’s stance on the issue was logical as both the teachers and HEART had no fault in the delaying the training.
 He said that the department would refine the summary regarding exemption of teachers from the training and forward it to the chief minister for approval.